nygeek/cnc/README.md

     * replace x with arg(x)
 1. chs
     * reverse the sign of x
-1. clamp
-    * set the clamp threshold to the value in x
 1. clr
     * clear the stack
 1. clx